How to Find a Therapist Covered by Insurance in Canada (2026)

 In Canada, the most common insurance providers are:

-Once you know who your insurance provider is, you need to dig into your specific plan.
+Each provider offers different plans with varying levels of care, so once you know which insurance provider you have, you need to dig into your specific plan.

 2. Check your benefits booklet or insurance portal

-Your insurance provider will have a benefits booklet, PDF, or an online portal (ask your workplace or your plan administrator where to access this).
+Your insurance provider will have a benefits booklet, a PDF, or an online portal.
+You can ask your workplace or your plan administrator where to access this.

 Once you find the right section, the best way to know who and what's covered is to look for:

-- Any per-session caps, or deductibles (sometimes called "reasonable and customary")
+• Any per-session caps, co-pays, or deductibles (sometimes called "reasonable and customary")

 Sometimes the Insurance Provider language is blatantly confusing

 If you see confusing terms like "psychological office visit," "MSW," or something like "clinical counsellor", don't be deterred.
-Sadly, this is your insurance company being confusing (and lazy), but you can always ask them directly (see section about contacting your insurance provider below).
+Sadly, this is your insurance company being confusing (and lazy), but you can always ask them directly.
+See the section below on contacting your insurance provider.

 3. Identify the therapist designations that your plan covers

-Insurance coverage in Canada depends on the designation or license of the therapist — not their job title.
+Insurance coverage in Canada depends on the therapist's designation or license.
 Here are the most commonly covered licenses and designations across Canada (learn more about therapist types):

 4. How to contact your insurance provider